sleede/fab-manager/doc/environment.md

 Configure the fullCalendar JS agenda library.

 See [github.com/fullcalendar/fullcalendar/lang/*.js](https://github.com/fullcalendar/fullcalendar/tree/v3.10.2/locale) for a list of available locales.
 Default is **en-us**.
+<a name="INTL_LOCALE"></a>

+    INTL_LOCALE

+Configure the locale for the javascript Intl Object.
+This locale must be a Unicode BCP 47 locale identifier.
+See [Intl - Javascript | MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#Locale_identification_and_negotiation) for more info about configuring this setting.
+<a name="INTL_CURRENCY"></a>

+    INTL_CURRENCY

+Configure the currency for the javascript Intl Object.
+Possible values are the ISO 4217 currency codes, such as "USD" for the US dollar, "EUR" for the euro.
+See [Current currency & funds code list](http://www.currency-iso.org/en/home/tables/table-a1.html) for a list of available values.
+There is no default value; this setting MUST be provided.
 <a name="POSTGRESQL_LANGUAGE_ANALYZER"></a>

     POSTGRESQL_LANGUAGE_ANALYZER